brhneren/DVwPython-Seaborn/README.md

 # DVwPython-Seaborn
-Seaborn plot types.
-These Jupyter notebooks on Seaborn plots are prepared by Kimberly Fetti.
+These Jupyter notebooks on Seaborn plot types are prepared by Kimberly Fetti.